Together In Ministry – Clergy Support Groups

 PBA is excited to offer this new initiative that will teach the transformative concepts of cultural humility theory rooted in Christ’s teachings.
 Congregations will gain the knowledge and skills set needed to genuinely engage the different demographic groups it wants to reach within the church and community.

-This is a middle judicatory’s effort to engage member churches in embracing the current demographic and generational shifts that will impact congregational life for decades to come.
-Irrational fear of these shifts drives congregations toward an isolated inward focus leading to decline and death.
-In this initiative congregations are encouraged to become effective continuous learning organizations that embrace the increasing diversity in the Metropolitan area and the neighborhoods they serve.
+This is a middle judicatory’s effort to engage member churches in embracing the current demographic and generational shifts that will shape congregational life for decades to come.
+Often, an unfounded fear of these changes lead congregations to turn inward and ultimately experience decline and stagnation.
+This initiative urges congregations to become proactive, continuous learning organizations that embrace the increasing diversity in the Metropolitan area and the neighborhoods they serve.
 Other-centered listening, learning, service, and the building of coalitions for change within the church and community are the hallmark of this initiative.
 The entire Association participates including the Board of Directors, Steering Committee, Pastors, and church leaders.
 This initiative enables PBA congregations to learn together and to learn from each other in addressing the adaptive change needed to face the dramatic shifts ahead.

-In this two-year initiative, humility –a core value of Christian Discipleship– is matched with the tenants of Cultural Humility.
-Through the study of discipleship outlined in the Beatitudes, cross-cultural relationship building modeled by Christ, and the tenants of Cultural Humility the participants evaluate the practices of their church.
+In this two-year initiative, humility — a core value of Christian Discipleship — is matched with the tenants of Cultural Humility.
+By studying discipleship as outlined in the Beatitudes, cross-cultural relationship building modeled by Christ, and the tenants of Cultural Humility, the participants evaluate the practices of their church.
 They learn to listen for the leading of the Spirit through the perspectives of church and community members and to initiate adaptive change experiments that bring vibrancy to the church community.
 A desired outcome is to foster the development of authentic multicultural and intergenerational congregational life.
 Diversity is embraced and leveraged as a gift of empowerment given to the church by all of its members.
 Equity in community life and accountability in advocacy for justice are desired outcomes as well.

 Learning Teams formed by PBA congregations are trained in leading adaptive change and conducting experiments to address power imbalances within the congregation.
 The participating congregations will support the work of their Learning Teams and celebrate the development of a new ministry or initiative in the church or neighborhood.
 Transformation does not end at the conclusion of the two-year program.
 The Pastor and Learning Team will continue to assist the congregation in the practices of an effective continuous learning organization.
 Every facet of the initiative will be evaluated to document the impact at the local church level and the interaction between PBA congregations.